Chart Color Schemes

 Rivett is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Rivett, as evaluated at the latest Census held on 28 August 2016, comprised 86.8% houses and 13.2% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to the Australian Capital Territory's dwelling structure of 81.7% houses and 18.2% other dwellings.
-Home ownership in Rivett was at 32.8%, with mortgaged dwellings at 41.8% and rented dwellings at 25.4%.
-The median monthly mortgage repayment in Rivett was $2,140 as of the Census date, below the Australian Capital Territory average of $2,251.
-The median weekly rent figure for Rivett was recorded at $322, compared to the Australian Capital Territory's $420.
-Nationally, Rivett's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Dwelling structure in Rivett, as evaluated at the latest Census, comprised 86.8% houses and 13.2% other dwellings.
+In comparison, Australian Capital Territory had 81.7% houses and 18.2% other dwellings.
+Home ownership in Rivett was 32.8%, with mortgaged dwellings at 41.8% and rented dwellings at 25.4%.
+The median monthly mortgage repayment in Rivett was $2,140, below the Australian Capital Territory average of $2,251.
+The median weekly rent figure in Rivett was $322, compared to Australian Capital Territory's $420.
+Nationally, Rivett's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing